Duncansby Head

 Visiting Tips

-3: If you just want to see Duncansby Head and the stacks you can drive to the lighthouse car park instead of the one at John o’ Groats.
+3: If you just want to see Duncansby Head and the stacks, you can drive to the lighthouse car park instead of the one at John O’ Groats.
 The walk from the lighthouse to the stacks is just 0.6 miles.

 Tourist Information

-This is a wild and untamed part of Scotland – think steep cliffs, windswept moors and miles of uninterrupted coastline – and it’s one I wholeheartedly recommend you take the time to explore if you like the thought of going off-grid.
+This is a wild and untamed part of Scotland – think steep cliffs, windswept moors, and miles of uninterrupted coastline – and it’s one I wholeheartedly recommend you take the time to explore if you like the thought of going off-grid.

-If you’re unfamiliar with John o’ Groats and Duncansby Head you might be wondering if it’s difficult to find but rest assured there are plenty of tourist signs pointing towards it from Wick in the south to Thurso further around the coast to the west, and the area is featured on all the free NC500 maps.
+If you’re unfamiliar with John O’Groats and Duncansby Head, you might be wondering if it’s difficult to find, but rest assured, there are plenty of tourist signs pointing towards it from Wick in the south to Thurso further around the coast to the west, and it’s featured on all the free NC500 route maps.

-Even so, I still recommend picking up an Ordnance Survey map once you get there because there are so many great places to go for walks in this part of Caithness, and a decent map will certainly help you make the most of the area.
+Even so, I still recommend purchasing an Ordnance Survey map because there are so many great places to go for a walk, and a decent map is essential for making the most of the area.
+Buy OS Landranger maps direct from Ordnance Survey.

-Once you get to Duncansby Head Lighthouse – built in 1924 but now unmanned – you’ll be able to explore the nearby Site of Special Scientific Interest at Duncansby Stacks that continues south to include the 4-mile stretch of coast further down at Skirza Head.
+Once you get to Duncansby Head Lighthouse, built in 1924 but now unmanned, you’ll be able to explore the nearby Site of Special Scientific Interest at Duncansby Stacks that continues south to include the 4-mile stretch of coast further down at Skirza Head.

-This is part of the 147-mile John o’Groats Trail that follows the coastline from Inverness to the famous northeastern headland.
-Unless you’re after an epic trek I suggest just walking to the Duncansby Stacks before heading back to the John o’ Groats visitor centre as you’ll see many of the best views of the trail in one compact area.
+This is part of the 147-mile John O’Groats Trail that follows the coastline from Inverness to the famous northeastern headland.
+It’s an epic trek, and it’s one that’s frequently described as the best walking route in Scotland, if not Britain.

 Things to Do